yu-ming-chen/tp/docs/UserGuide.md

 ✏ Example: `sort name`

-This will sort the expenditures in that budget (that are currently displayed) by their name in alphabetical order as seen in Figure 5.3.6.1 below:
+This will sort the expenditures (that are currently displayed) by their name in alphabetical order as seen in Figure 5.3.6.1 below:

 ![Example of sort expenditures command](images/CommandScreenShots/5_3_6_1_sortExpenditures.png)